rajes95/cs5001_intensive_fundamentals_of_computer_science/README.md

-# cs5001_intensive_fundamentals_of_computer_science
+Rajesh Sakhamuru
+# Intensive Fundamentals of Computer Science
-This class introduced the fundamental ideas of computing and programming principles.
+Some exercises which introduce the fundamental ideas of computing and programming principles.